-Slavoljub Eduard Penkala – The Life of a Master Mind
+Slavoljub Eduard Penkala – Croat who invented a pen

 Eduard Penkala was born in 1871 in Liptovsky Mikulas, then part of Austria-Hungary, but today’s Slovakia.
 He had a Polish father and a Dutch mother, both of whom urged him to become a doctor.